Why Study Cybersecurity?

 Cybersecurity is a growing concern in every industry that relies on information technology.
 Taught by experienced faculty, this program combines current business management tools with a cutting-edge cybersecurity curriculum.

-With a Baylor MBA and a Certificate of Cybersecurity, you would be qualified for jobs like Cybersecurity Consultant, Information Security Analyst, Project Manager, and Network Administrator.
+With a Baylor MBA and a Concentration of Cybersecurity, you would be qualified for jobs like Cybersecurity Consultant, Information Security Analyst, Project Manager, and Network Administrator.

 What is Cybersecurity?

 Cybersecurity is generally explained as the practice of protecting systems, networks and programs from cyber-attacks.
 There are three key components that must work together to create an effective defense against cyber-attacks:

 - People – End users are the first line of defense against cyber-attack.
 How does an organization educate and empower employees to be secure with their technology?

 - Processes – What are some frameworks to deal with both attempted and successful threats, how do you conduct a Risk Management Assessment to identify potential vulnerabilities.